momosetkn/doma/docs/index.rst

 * `About Doma`_
 * `Links`_

-.. admonition:: Help improve our documentation
+.. admonition:: Please help with the improvement and localization of our documentation.
   :class: important

-  Have feedback or a question?
-Found a typo?
+  For matters related to the English version of the documentation and general issues concerning the documentation, please add issues or pull requests to `the GitHub repository <https://github.com/domaframework/doma-docs>`_.

-  Please add an issue or pull request to https://github.com/domaframework/doma-docs and we’ll get back to you.
+  For localization into Japanese, please perform translations and voting through `the project on Crowdin <https://crowdin.com/project/doma-docs>`_.

 User Documentation
 ==================